Can pets eat Jalapeños?

 Description

-Jalapenos are small green peppers that turn red as they ripen.
-They are used fresh in salsas, stuffed appetizers, and sliced on nachos.
-Pickled jalapenos are common in jars and on sandwiches.
+Used fresh in salsas, stuffed appetizers, and on nachos.
+Pickled jalapeños are common in jars and on sandwiches.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.